erezhe/Memory-Game/README.md

 # Memory Game Project

 ## Getting Started
-This memory game is a 16 cards game which you required to match the same cards.
+This memory game is a 16 cards game which you required to match pairs of the same cards.

 ## Browser Compatibilities
 The project has been tested on Chrome, Edge and Firefox